 Phase Digital Microscopes: Inverted or upright microscopes designed to view unstained specimens that are alive or dead.

 Polarizing Digital Microscopes: These microscopes use polarized light to force light wave vibration in a single direction.
-This allows you to evaluate three-dimensional structure & composition of anisotropic specimen.
+This allows you to evaluate the three-dimensional structure & composition of the anisotropic specimen.

 Stereo Digital Microscopes: Typically reflect light off specimen rather than shining it through them.
 Ideal for viewing electrical components, circuitry, plants, art, and artifacts.